Legendary-Knight/Hangry-Bubs/README.md

 *Github Repository Link for Jbox2D:* https://github.com/jbox2d/jbox2d

 To download and set up Jbox2D, please watch this video for guidance.
+Please note that some things in the video may be subject to change since you'll be using Eclipse.

 *Video Instructions for Jbox2D:* https://youtu.be/8g9i3aJruh8

+After Jbox2D is runnable on Eclipse, you're able to download our game onto Eclipse and enjoy!

 Authors/Maintainers
 ---------------------

+Lucas Solomon
+Tamara Nguyen